 MEDIA RELEASES

-Ottawa – September 25, 2024 – The Canadian Centre for Ethics in Sport (CCES) announced today that Nolan McAuley, a broomball athlete, received a two-year sanction for an anti-doping rule violation.
-The athlete’s urine sample, collected in competition on March 29, 2024, revealed the presence of cannabis, a prohibited substance.
+Ottawa – October 30, 2024 – The Canadian Centre for Ethics in Sport (CCES) announced today that Noah Vladimirovich, a weightlifting athlete, received a three-year sanction for an anti-doping rule violation.
+The athlete’s urine sample, collected in competition on August 10, 2024, revealed the presence of oxandrolone, a prohibited anabolic agent.

 ADVISORY NOTES